 - They impede critical analysis by oversimplifying complex historical events and human behavior, leaving students with a skewed view of history.

 - They disconnect these events from the context of global history.

-- They can be emotionally upsetting or damaging for students who are sensitive and/or who may identify with the victims.
+- They can be emotionally upsetting or damaging for students who may identify with the victims or for other reasons.

 While we want students to think about their own choices and decisions, asking students to consider what they would have done under the same circumstances is an artificial question, as there is no way to know what decisions we will make until we are actually faced with them.
 Such an exercise also inherently judges the decisions that were made by individuals, decisions that were often “choiceless choices” where no decision was a good decision but a choice had to be made.
 Often these decisions―which had to be made very quickly―could mean the difference between life and death.
 There is no way to adequately or authentically replicate such situations, nor should we try.

 Below are examples of effective and pedagogically-sound methods that can be used to help foster a sense of empathy and help students begin to understand the motivations, thoughts, feelings and actions of those who lived through atrocities like these.

 - Provide ample opportunities for students to examine primary source materials, including photographs, artwork, diary entries, letters, government documents, and visual history testimony.
 Such an exploration allows for a deeper level of interest and inquiry on a range of topics from many perspectives and in proper historical context.

 - Assign reflective writing exercises or lead class discussions that explore various aspects of human behavior such as scapegoating or making difficult moral choices.
 These activities allow students to develop compassion and empathy, share how they feel about what they’re learning and consider how it has meaning in their own lives.

 - Invite the voices (through a variety of strategies) of survivors and other eyewitnesses to share their stories with students.